Why does my cat stare at me like I owe them money?

 WHY YOUR CAT LOOKS EXTRA JUDGY SOMETIMES

 Unspent energy becomes chaos.
-No job, so knocking stuff becomes the job.
+No job, so knocking things over becomes the job.

 You react big.
-Drama teaches them that staring plus shoving gets the ultimate reward, which is your monologue.
+Drama teaches them that staring plus shoving gets the ultimate reward—your attention.

 THE SNARKY PLAN THAT TAMES THE STARE

-Pre stare play.
-Two to five minutes of chase through the tunnel, one quick pounce game, then offer the tiniest treat bits.
+Pre-stare play: two to five minutes of chase through the tunnel, one quick pounce game, then offer tiny treat bits.

 Offer a legal scratching target right where the crimes occur.
-Scratcher beside the table means claws go there instead of your furniture.
+A scratcher beside the table means claws go there instead of your furniture.

 WHEN TO WORRY

-If the stare arrives with dilated pupils, a stiff body, rapid tail flicking, or hiding, your cat might be overstimulated.
-Back off, give space, and let them reset.
+If the stare comes with dilated pupils, a stiff body, rapid tail flicking, or hiding, your cat might be overstimulated.
+Back off, give them space, and let them reset.
 If the behavior changes suddenly or comes with signs of illness, call your vet.

 Your cat’s stare is a love letter, a power move, and a coupon for snacks.
-Meet their needs, keep portions tiny, give them a tunnel to hunt and a scratcher to sculpt, and you will get fewer invoices and more naps.
+Meet their needs, keep portions tiny, and give them a tunnel to hunt and a scratcher to use—and you’ll get fewer invoices and more naps.

 Back to blog